The Attorney General’s Appeals Division's attorneys represent the state in both civil and criminal appeals, as well as in other specialized areas.

 Represents the Department of Child Services in appeals from cases involving children in need of services (CHINS), termination of parental rights, and related matters.

-The Attorney General has authority to bring criminal charges in a few narrow categories of crimes, as well as assist the State's 91 prosecuting attorneys when necessary.
+The Attorney General has the authority to bring criminal charges in a few narrow categories of crimes, as well as assist the State's 91 prosecuting attorneys when necessary.

 Please use this form to request an appeal of a trial court's judgment in a criminal or civil matter involving your office.